Regulation

 • No insolvency proceedings in the last 10 years

-"Reliability screening" is a broader term than Fit-and-Proper.
-It refers to checking a person's integrity in the broadest sense — regardless of whether the role is regulated or not.
+“Reliability check” is a broader term than Fit-and-Proper.
+It refers to assessing a person’s integrity in the broadest sense — regardless of whether the role is regulated or not.

 • Identity verification